Starcounter/Docs/docs/topic-guides/web-apps/html-views.md

 This handler only returns the JSON and HTML if the app uses the `HtmlFromJsonProvider` and `PartialToStandaloneHtmlProvider` [middleware](../network/middleware.md).

-### Adding the blending point
+### Adding the blended view-model insertion point

-You can now create a blending point for this partial by attaching the partial to a parent partial using `Self.GET`.
+You can now create a blended view-model insertion point for this partial by attaching the partial to a parent partial using `Self.GET`.
 For example:

 ```csharp
 mainPage.SubPage = Self.GET("/your/partial/url");